kjellm/kjellm.github.com/event.markdown

 ```

 I am not adding any *coercions* of the data given to the command.
 I
-believe this responsibility are more appropriately done by the command
+believe this responsibility belongs more appropriately to the command
 creator.